tahoe-lafs/magic-folder/docs/interface.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Returns a ``dict`` of all conflicts in the given magic-folder.
-Each entry in the dict maps a relpath to a list of author-names.
+Each item in the ``dict`` maps a relpath to a list of author-names.
 The author-names correspond to the device that conflicts with this file.
 There will also be a file named like ``<relpath>.conflict-<author-name>`` in the magic-folder whose contents match those of the conflicting remote file.